RobertAudi/homebrew-formulae/README.md

 - [lr][]: List files, recursively
 - [necho][]: Minimal, sensible alternatives to `echo(1)`
 - [nq][]: Unix command line queue utility
+- [searchfs][]: Command line tool to quickly search by filename on entire APFS and HFS+ volumes using the file system catalog.
 - [sparc][]: Sparklines for your shell ▄ ▇ ▂ ▁ ▅ ▃
 - [tmuxifier][]: Powerful session, window & pane management for Tmux
 - [xe][]: Simple `xargs` and apply replacement